 With so much media coverage of the Wet'suwet'en standoff prior to COVID-19, we thought it would be helpful to collect various articles, blog posts, interviews, case comments, and other resources in one location.
 We hope it will be a useful tool for anyone wanting to learn more about the situation in Wet'suwet'en territory and Indigenous Peoples’ ongoing struggle for justice in Canada.

 It is not a comprehensive list.
 We would welcome any feedback or recommendations.
-Happy reading!
+Check out our other reading lists here.

 Check out our new e-book and podcast episode on our Wet'suwet'en essay series.